 Extremism is the vocal or active opposition to our fundamental British values.
-Radicalisation means how someone comes to support terrorism and extremist views held by extremist groups.
-See radicalisation and extremism in Appendix I for more information.
+Radicalisation is the process of a person legitimising support for, or use of, terrorist violence.
+See radicalisation and extremism in Appendix 1 for more information.

-If you have a concern that a child may be at risk of radicalisation or involvement in terrorism and they are in immediate danger, contact the police on 999 or the anti-terrorist hotline on 0800 789 321.
+If you have a concern that a child may be at risk of radicalisation or involvement in terrorism and they are in immediate danger, contact the police on 999.
 If the child is not in immediate danger, speak with the DSL or a deputy as a first point of call.

-The DSL may decide to discuss their concerns with children's services and will make referrals to the police Prevent team and the Channel programme where necessary.
+The DSL may decide to discuss their concerns with children's services and will make referrals to the police Prevent team and/or the Channel programme where necessary.
 The DSL will need to seek the individual's consent when referring to the Channel programme.